Checkout.com is a leading international provider of online payment solutions.

 Not only did these optimisations help speed up the queries in question it also helped with performance across the whole estate as their was less load on the database.

-Check out my post on SQL performance optimisation to see how you can improve your queries.
+Check out my post on SQL performance optimisation.

 As with any startup there are often a lot of processes which are done manually at first which later do not scale and have to be automated.